Investment Strategies

 When constructing portfolios, our strategy is to employ modern portfolio theory and asset allocation techniques designed to help accomplish the client’s goals.
 Also, our strategy is to offer the best service possible on a cost efficient basis.

-The asset allocation of an investment portfolio determines the risk level and ultimately the investment return.
+Generally, the asset allocation will heavily influence both a portfolio’s volatility (risk level) and long-term expected investment returns.
 Thus, the allocation of a portfolio should be based on the investor’s goals and objectives.
-Marathon develops portfolios that help our clients achieve the returns necessary to accomplish their goals while presenting risk expectations that are understood and acceptable.
+Marathon crafts portfolios based on the input from client discussions that help our clients achieve the returns necessary to accomplish their goals while presenting risk expectations that are understood and acceptable.

 Efficient Frontier